LinuxForHealth/health-patterns/helm-charts/health-patterns/README_Helm.md

 NOTE: You will need to register your OIDC callback (`https://<<HOST_NAME>>:443/nifi-api/access/oidc/callback`) with your OIDC service.
 For IBM App ID, this is located under Manage Authentication->Authentication Settings->Add Web Redirect URLs.

-To install this chart with a secured Nifi, please update the following parameters in values.yaml:
+To install this chart with a secured Nifi, configure OIDC by updating the following parameters in values.yaml:

 ```
 oidc: